crossplane/crossplane/docs/getting-started/package-infrastructure.md

 ## Create a Configuration Directory

-Our configuration will consist of three files:
+We are going to build the same configuration package that we previously installed.
+It will consist of three files:

 * `crossplane.yaml` - Metadata about the configuration.
 * `definition.yaml` - The XRD.